Enhanced photo-excitation and angular-momentum imprint of gray excitons in WSe$_{2}$ monolayers by spin-orbit-coupled vector vortex beams

-Notably, GXs have recently garnered significant attention due to their possession of the both advantages from bright excitons (BXs) as well as dark excitons (DXs), i.e. long lifetime and brightness. \cite{schneider2020direct,ma2022coherent} These characteristics are highly desirable for future dark-exciton-based quantum technologies and devices. \cite{feierabend2017proposal,jiang2018microsecond} Nevertheless, optically accessing the GX states remains a non-trivial task and usually needs the additional aid of external fields or post-processed structures of samples, such as in-plane magnetic fields, \cite{zhang2017magnetic,molas2017brightening,robert2020measurement} plasmonic fields, \cite{zhou2017probing} or photonic crystals in close proximity. \cite{tang2019long,ma2022coherent} The fascinating attributes of twisted light have recently stimulated a few pioneering investigations concerning their interactions with bright excitons in 2D systems. \cite{shigematsu2013orbital,PhysRevB.93.045205,ji2020photocurrent,yang2021steering,simbulan2021selective,pattanayak2022steady,feng2022twisted,kesarwani2022control,peng2022tailoring,zhang2023single} However, the exploration of the interplay between twisted light and GXs remains an area that is still largely unexplored.
+Notably, GXs have recently garnered significant attention due to their possession of the both advantages from bright excitons (BXs) as well as dark excitons (DXs), i.e. long lifetime and brightness. \cite{schneider2020direct,ma2022coherent} These characteristics are highly desirable for future exciton-based quantum technologies and devices. \cite{feierabend2017proposal,jiang2018microsecond} Nevertheless, optically accessing the GX states remains a non-trivial task and usually needs the additional aid of external fields or post-processed structures of samples, such as in-plane magnetic fields, \cite{zhang2017magnetic,molas2017brightening,robert2020measurement} plasmonic fields, \cite{zhou2017probing} or photonic crystals in close proximity. \cite{tang2019long,ma2022coherent} Despite the out-of-plane dipole and the expected light emission along the plane of 2D materials, direct observation of GXs in TMD-MLs has been shown to be achievable by using high numerical aperture objectives in both regular photoluminescence (PL) spectroscopies \cite{luo2020exciton,li2019direct} where the detectors are set in the normal direction to the 2D materials, and angle-resolved optical spectroscopies.
+The fascinating attributes of TL have recently stimulated a few pioneering investigations concerning their interactions with BXs in 2D systems. \cite{shigematsu2013orbital,PhysRevB.93.045205,yang2021steering,simbulan2021selective,pattanayak2022steady,PhysRevB.105.205202,kesarwani2022control,peng2022tailoring,zhang2023single,pattanayak2022probing} However, beyond scalar optical vortex beams or TLs, the interplay between VVBs and excitons in 2D materials remains an appealing but yet largely unexplored area.

-In this study, we present a comprehensive theoretical investigation based on first principles, focusing on the interaction between spin-orbit-coupled VVBs and exciton states in a WSe$_2$ monolayer, including both BX and GX.
+In this study, we present a comprehensive theoretical investigation based on first-principles, focusing on the interaction between spin-orbit-coupled VVBs and exciton states in a WSe$_2$-ML, including both BXs and GXs.
 We reveal that structured lights can serve as an exceptional light source enabling optically enhance the photo-excitation of GXs in a WSe$_{2}$-ML through the coupling of the longitudinal field component associated with the SOI.
 Furthermore, we show that a spin-orbit-coupled VVB enables the imprinting of optical information onto the optical transitions of GXs in the 2D materials.

-In Section II, we begin by reviewing the electromagnetic theory of structured light and introducing the formalism for twisted lights in the Laguerre-Gaussian (LG) modes, and present the generalized theory for the light-matter interaction between generic structured light and excitons in 2D materials.